Actions

 In addition, the game will check if absolute Ground Speed falls below 2.5 (2 pixels, 128 subpixels).

 So, when these conditions are met, what happens?
 Well, the Player will slip.
-This achieved by detaching the Player from the floor (clearing the grounded state), setting Ground Speed to 0, and employing the control lock timer.
+This is achieved by detaching the Player from the floor (clearing the grounded state), setting Ground Speed to 0, and employing the control lock timer.

 SPGSlopeSlip.gif